khubabshams/endorse-plus/README.md

 7. I can feature a received recommendation so that it appears on top of my profile.
 (Could Have)
 8. I can boost or un-boost others' recommendations so that I can affect the authenticity of a recommendation.
 (Must Have)
 9. I can delete a recommendation so that I pull back a given recommendation.
 (Must Have)
-10. I can access boosted recommendations so that I can go back to it.
+10. I can access boosted recommendations so that I can go back to them.
 (Should Have)
 11. I can request others to recommend me so that I could gain more professional endorsements.
 (Must Have)
 12. I can read the received requests and the ones I sent so that I could recommend others and expect others to recommend me based on my requests.
 (Must Have)
 13. I can withdraw sent requests so that I pull back my request whenever I want.
 (Could Have)